mirzadelic/fastapi-starter-project/README.md

 ## Using docker

-Setup env variables in `app/core/.env`.
+Setup env variables in `app/core/.env` using `app/core/.env-example`

 #### Install and run